Sniper677/HWH_Addon_Scripts/README.md

 ## 🚀 Project Overview

 This repository contains a collection of **Userscripts** (in the `.user.js` format) executed via browser extensions like **Tampermonkey** or **Violentmonkey**.
-These scripts provide additional features and quality-of-life improvements for the Hero Wars game.
+These scripts provide additional features and quality-of-life improvements for the [Hero Wars](https://www.hero-wars.com/) browser game.

 ## ⚠️ Credits & Disclaimer

 Note: Portions of the code here may be derived from or inspired by external community resources and public repositories.
 All credits go to the original authors for their contributions.
-Special thanks to the HeroWarsHelper community and Zingery for the foundation.
+Special thanks to the HeroWarsHelper community and ZingerY for the foundation.

 ## 🛠 Prerequisites & General Installation